alvra/nmea-bridge/README.md

 broadcast NMEA sentences over Wi-Fi.

-You can use it, for example, on your boat to connect your AIS receiver to your char plotter wirelessly.
+You can use it, for example, on your boat to connect your AIS receiver to your chart plotter wirelessly.

 <table>
 <tr>